 Note (as of April 12, 2021): FEMA COVID-19 Funeral Assistance is open to eligible applicants across the entire U.S., its territories and the District of Columbia.
 As a result, FEMA is experiencing a high volume of calls to the FEMA COVID-19 Funeral Assistance Helpline.
 Applicants calling may receive a busy signal or longer-than-normal wait times.
 There is no deadline to apply for FEMA COVID-19 Funeral Assistance.
 Applicants’ patience would be appreciated as we are giving each caller the care and attention they deserve.

-There are a few pieces of documentation that families will need to provide as part of their application:
+There are two pieces of documentation that families will need to provide as part of their application: